Ontotext-AD/kafka-sink-graphdb/UPGRADE.md

 Because the connector is stateless, no data is kept on disk where the connector is running.
 Therefore, upgrading the version of the connector would simply require a restart of the services and re-configuration of the connector instances.

+### Use of Kafka producer

+The existing producer runtime, which eases the creation of Kafka records and their subsequent ingestion, has been removed